berensp/berensp.github.io/_posts/2024-07-29-delighters.md

 	- Example from my Google Pixel 8 Pro: Google Recorder (AI-enabled voice recording app) being available only to Pixel users.

 ### Which makes me wonder:
-- Does the shoe mileage tracker feature segment convert (to premium) better?
+- Does the Shoe Mileage Tracker feature segment convert (to premium) better than the average Strava user?
 - Do they have superior retention?
-- How much might the shoe mileage tracker impact NPS/customer sat (i.e., are other users as delighted as I)?
+- How much might Shoe Mileage Tracker impact NPS/customer sat (i.e., are other users as delighted as I)?
 - What kind of willingness to pay might exist?

 ## Value-unlocking, Data-centric, Paradigmatically-disruptive Actionable Insights